Webinar

 There are two main qualities that will help you determine if an address validation API is a good one or not.
 The first is "Standardization", the process by which addresses are cleaned up and prepared for validation.
 The second is "Validation", where the addresses are actually checked for validity.
 We'll discuss each of these in turn.

-• Good Standardization: A validation API can't properly do its job—comparing addresses against an authorized list—unless it can also standardize the data, so that it follows the same format as the authorized list.
+• Good standardization: A validation API can't properly do its job—comparing addresses against an authorized list—unless it can also standardize the data, so that it follows the same format as the authorized list.
 So a good validation API will standardize addresses.
-A great API will do it well.
+A great address standardization API will do it well.

 • Authoritative standards: A good validation API will get its data straight from the source: in the US, for example, that's the United States Postal Service.